Siege of Buda (1686): Massacre of Jews and Muslims

-After the conquest, the Christian Western European victorious soldiers took out their fury on the hated "heathens".
+The Turks rejected several offers to surrender.
+After the conquest, the Christian Western European victorious soldiers, enraged by the high number of casualties, took out their fury on the hated "heathens".
 Knowledge of the Turkish threat was firmly embodied in the consciousness of Europe at that time, fueled by reports of Turkish atrocities against civilians and the religious attitudes of the Christian Church:

 Buda was taken and abandoned to plundering.
 The soldiers committed thereby such excesses.
 Against the Turks, because of their long and persistent resistance, which had cost an amazing quantity of its comrades their lives, they spared neither age nor sex.
 The Elector of Bavaria and the Duke of Lorraine, disturbed by knowing of men killed, and women raped, gave good orders that the butchery must stop, and the lives of over 2000 Turks were saved.

 Over 3,000 Turks were killed in the slaughter perpetrated by imperial troops, and the violence was directed not only against the Muslims, but likewise against the Jewish population of Buda.
 As subjects of the Ottoman Empire, who enjoyed greater tolerance under the Ottomans compared to the Habsburgs, the Jews had fought side-by-side with the Turks and were considered their allies.
 After the conquest of the city, the Jewish community of Buda, which at its height had numbered 3,000 persons, was almost completely destroyed.
 Approximately half of the city's 1,000 Jews were massacred; hundreds of Jews and 6,000 Muslims were captured to be sold as slaves or held for ransom as a "punishment" for their loyalty to the Ottoman Turks.
 The homes and properties of the Jews were looted and destroyed.
 The Reformation Hungarian Protestants advocated the complete removal of the Jewish population of Hungary.
 Most of the Jews remaining in Buda, as well as most of those in the rest of Hungary, left with the retreating Turks.
 The captured ones were sent to Vienna, Pozsony or Mikulov.
 The mosques and minarets of Buda were destroyed and three synagogues were burned, along with numerous valuable books, by the Army of the Holy Roman Empire.

 The bloodiest events of the siege have been recorded by Johann Dietz of Brandenburg, an army doctor in the besieging army: